Indianapolis Museum of Art: Clowes Pavilion

-The Virginia B. Fairbanks Art & Nature Park: 100 Acres
+The Virginia B. Fairbanks Art & Nature Park

-Formerly a gravel pit, the Virginia B. Fairbanks Art & Nature Park: 100 Acres officially opened on June 20, 2010.
+Formerly a gravel pit, the Virginia B. Fairbanks Art & Nature Park officially opened on June 20, 2010.
 The large-scale outdoor project now encompasses a diverse landscape, including wooded areas, wetlands, open fields, a lake and a series of hiking trails that guide visitors past site-specific works of contemporary art.
 It is surrounded by the White River to the north and west, 38th Street to the south, and the Indiana Central Canal to the east.
 Waller Bridge spans the canal, connecting the park to the rest of the Newfields campus.
-100 Acres is one of the largest art parks in the country and is the only park to feature an ongoing commission of temporary works.
+Fairbanks Park is one of the largest art parks in the country and is the only park to feature an ongoing commission of temporary works.

 The first eight artists selected to create site-responsive pieces were Atelier Van Lieshout, Kendall Buster, Alfredo Jaar, Jeppe Hein, Los Carpinteros, Tea Mäkipää, Type A, and Andrea Zittel.
 Lieshout's contribution was Funky Bones, a large sculpture consisting of twenty white and black bone-shaped fiberglass benches.
 The sculpture was featured in the book The Fault in Our Stars by Indianapolis-based author John Green, as well as the movie adaptation.
 Los Carpinteros' contribution, Free Basket marks the secondary entrance to Newfields on the south side of the park.
 These artists' works, along with an LEED certified visitor center, are linked by a number of walking trails.